maibarra0904/maibarra0904/README.md

 ## Featured projects

-- **[ToDo App](https://todotask23bymaim.netlify.app):** Una aplicación para gestionar tareas diarias.
+- **[ToDo App](https://todotask23bymaim.netlify.app):** An application for managing daily tasks.
-- **[URL Short](https://react-6fe97.web.app):** Una aplicación de propósito general para acortar URL's que a veces son muy extensas.
+- **[URL Short](https://react-6fe97.web.app):** A general-purpose application for shortening URLs that are sometimes very long.
-- **[Blog](https://blogstatic.netlify.app/):** Un ejemplo de cómo podría ser un blog personal.
+- **[Blog](https://blogstatic.netlify.app/):** An example of what a personal blog could look like.
-- **[Cotizador de Criptomonedas](https://cotizador-criptos-23.netlify.app/):** Un cotizador de criptos que consume una API externa.
+- **[Cotizador de Criptomonedas](https://cotizador-criptos-23.netlify.app/):** A cryptocurrency price quote tool that consumes an external API.
-- **[NodeSend](https://nodesendfrontend-next.vercel.app/):** Envía documentos fácilmente.
-Una herramienta sencilla que te permite subir documentos y generar enlaces únicos para su descarga.
-(Debes esperar unos segundos a que cargue bien el sitio porque consume tecnología gratuita)
+- **[NodeSend](https://nodesendfrontend-next.vercel.app/):** Send documents easily.
+A simple tool that lets you upload documents and generate unique download links.
+(Please allow a few seconds for the site to load completely as it uses free technology.)

 ## Contact